nrfconnect/sdk-nrf/doc/nrf/device_guides/working_with_nrf/nrf54h/ug_nrf54h20_suit_customize_dfu.rst

         '#app': ``/path/to/application_fw.bin``

 .. note::
-    Default values of OEM-controlled manifests (related to the Application and Radio Domains) are hardcoded in the SDFW, but you can overwrite these values and this is strongly recommended.
+    Default values of OEM-controlled manifests (related to the application and radio domains) are hardcoded in the SDFW, but you can overwrite these values and this is strongly recommended.

 The ``class-identifier`` and ``vendor-identifier`` values in the manifest templates, like :file:`app_envelope_yam.jinja2`, can be modified to suit specific requirements.
 For example, changing these values from `nordicsemi.com` to a custom vendor or class identifier enhances the specificity and security of the DFU process.